 Why does Skate Canada have a camera policy?

 This policy is in place at events to protect the safety and privacy of athletes and to ensure a distraction free environment for all spectators.
-This camera policy falls in line with venue and other sport organization policies.

 How do I get my gifts to the athletes?

 Spectators are asked to refrain from throwing gifts and flowers on the ice.